 This trope is almost always present in a Badass and Child Duo.

-Compare to Big Brother Instinct and Family Man.
+Compare to Big Brother Instinct, Family Man, and Extremely Protective Child.
 If this trope is a Klingon Promotion to parent, the promoted will also be a Self-Made Orphan.
 Contrast with Disappointing Older Sibling when the first born proves to be too immature, irresponsible, or ineffectual to be a parental substitute.
 Playing House is when it's just a game kids play.

 - In Captain Atom #56, it is revealed that after his father left when he was five, and his mother became an almost totally nonfunctional alcoholic, Nathaniel's sister Peggy Ann took care of him and raised him, even though she was only a couple of years older than he.